The Ultimate Guide to Reading People: 23 Tips Psychologists Swear By

 2. Listen to their tone of voice.

 People’s voices change when they’re emotional.
-Anger, nervousness, joy – it all comes through in the voice.
+Anger, nervousness, and joy all come through in the voice.
 A shaky voice might indicate insecurity, while a loud, overbearing tone could suggest aggression or a need to dominate.
 Listen not just to what is said, but how it’s said.
 The tone speaks volumes about a person’s emotional state and intentions.

 Faces are like billboards of what’s going on inside a person’s head.
 A quick frown, a fleeting smile, or an eye roll can reveal true feelings hidden behind words.
 Don’t just listen to their stories; watch their faces.
 They often tell a different story, one that’s more raw and real.